Thin Lizzy: History

-Pre-history
+Pre-formation

 Two of the founding members of Thin Lizzy, bass guitarist and vocalist Phil Lynott and drummer Brian Downey, met while at school in Dublin in the early 1960s.
 Lynott, born on 20 August 1949 in West Bromwich, England, to an Irish mother Philomena (1930–2019) and Guyanese father Cecil Parris (1925–2010), was brought up in Dublin from the age of three.
 Downey was born on 27 January 1951 in Dublin.
-Lynott joined a local band, The Black Eagles, as vocalist in 1963, and Downey was recruited as drummer in 1965.
+Lynott joined local band the Black Eagles as vocalist in 1963, and Downey was recruited as drummer in 1965.
 In 1967, Lynott was asked to join Skid Row by bass guitarist Brush Shiels, who brought teenage Belfast guitarist Gary Moore into the band early in 1968.
 After a disappointing television appearance in June 1969, Shiels fired Lynott, although they remained on good terms and Shiels subsequently taught Lynott to play bass guitar.
 Lynott then formed Orphanage with Downey on drums after Downey's previous band, Sugar Shack, had split.

-Guitarist Eric Bell, born in Belfast on 3 September 1947, began his career playing in local bands such as The Deltones, Shades of Blue and The Bluebeats, and the last incarnation of Them to feature Van Morrison, between September and October 1966.
-Bell later moved to Dublin and joined an Irish showband named The Dreams, but left in 1969 with a view to forming a rock band.
+Guitarist Eric Bell, born in Belfast on 3 September 1947, began his career playing in local bands such as the Deltones, Shades of Blue and the Bluebeats, and the last incarnation of Them to feature Van Morrison, between September and October 1966.
+Bell then moved to Dublin and joined Irish showband the Dreams, but left in 1969 with a view to forming a rock band.
 An acquaintance of Bell's, Belfast organist Eric Wrixon, also a former member of Them, had also moved to Dublin and joined the showband circuit, but had similar plans to progress towards rock music.